-By getting your thoughts down onto paper, it can help you arrange the problems or challenges and take it out of your head, so that you are not constantly mulling it over.
+Getting your thoughts down onto paper can help you arrange the problems or challenges and take it out of your head so that you are not constantly mulling them over.

 Write down everything that you are worrying about, all the elements, all the little worries.
 Everything.
-This will stop you from carrying it in your head but it will also help you to see what are realistic worries and what are not.
+This will stop you from carrying it in your head but will also help you see what are real worries and what is not.

 2. Look at what can be changed and what can’t.

 Identify the actual obstacles that you have to work around.
-These are the things that are outwith your control and you can’t change, but have to deal with.
+These are the things that are outwith your control and you can’t change but have to deal with.
 What do you have to do to address these?
-Is there anything that can be done about them or do you just have to work with them?
+Is there anything that can be done about them, or do you have to work with them?

 3. Identify what is the worst that can happen